biancamika/digital-garden/content/notes/3. Permanent Notes/The Three Body Problem.md

 ---
-title: The Three Body Problem
+title: "The Three Body Problem"
 ---
 ## Reference
 - **Source:** [[Yancy Strickler]]; [[The Dark Forest Theory of the Internet - Literature Notes]]